kevinoc554/murmur-bandsite/README.md

 ### Features Left to Implement:
 - Build a custom 500 error page, in the style of the 404 error as described above. - Backend required
+- Fix the link to the newsletter on the home page, to link directly to the open modal - JavaScript required
 - Connect the form elements to the backend by:
     - Utilizing the newsletter signup form on the modal to create a mailing list.
     - Emailing response on the contact form to the band's management.